Ear Training: Practicing Singing Every Possible 3-Note Interval Combination.

-If you master this, you are ready for following.
+If you master this, you are ready for the following.

-So while last week we practiced hearing & recognizing the intervallic distance between 2 note combinations, now we’re doing 2 interval (3-note) combinations.
+So while last week we practiced hearing & recognizing the intervallic distance between 2 note combinations, now we’re doing 2 intervals (3-note) combinations.

 The list below shows EVERY possible 3-note combination.